ThomasLeconte/vuetify3-dialog/README.md

 ### Bottom sheets

 > [!WARNING]
-> ⚠ This feature require Vuetify 3.3.0 or higher
+> ⚠ This feature requires Vuetify 3.3.0 or higher

 You can create a fully personalized bottom sheet with a contained list or a card dialog. **To stay consistent, these two features cannot be used at same time.**
 Here is an example with a list :